 The human heart is an astonishing organ.
-For every one minute, it continuously pumps about five quarts of blood throughout the body.
+For every minute, it continuously pumps about five quarts of blood throughout the body.
 Furthermore, the average heart beats about 1,00,000 times a day.
 I hope now you understand why it is important to have a strong, healthy heart.

 Cardiovascular disease is found to be the leading cause of mortality in India and other developed countries like America.
 One out of every four deaths is caused by heart disease in such countries.
-Being diagnosed with cardiovascular diseases can take an emotional toll, affecting the quality of one’s life.
+Being diagnosed with cardiovascular disease can take an emotional toll, affecting the quality of one’s life.

-Studies prove that about 80% of the heart diseases are preventable.
+Studies prove that about 80% of heart diseases are preventable.
 It can be prevented by changing the diet and lifestyle.
 While heart-strengthening exercises and weight control are crucial to maintaining a healthy heart, what you eat can matter just as much.

 Thus, in this article, we’ll see 2 of the simplest yet most effective ways to have a strong heart – Diet, and Exercise.